01 of 08

-Round 2: Chain 1. *2 single crochet in next stitch.
+Round 2: Chain 1. *2 single crochet in the next stitch.
 Repeat from *.
-Join with slip stitch.
+Join with a slip stitch.
 (12 stitches)

 Notice that the number of stitches in the repeat for each round matches the round number.
 For example, the round 4 repeat is SC, SC, 2SC, which is 4 stitches.
 Round 5 would continue this way: SC, SC, SC, 2SC, for a total of 5 stitches in the repeat.

 Add as many rounds as you want until you reach the circumference of the ball you want to make.Continue to 4 of 8 below.